 - Internally glazed windows offer added security and prevents the removal of the glass from the outside.

 - Available in the Veka & Residence 9 and Residence 7 systems as a 44mm unit.

 Managing Director - Mark Pearce talks about the benefits of triple glazing and warm-edge Swisspacer

-Will installing triple glazing cause overheating in the summer?
+Will installing triple glazed windows cause overheating in the summer?

 This is a common misconception, the level of solar gain is actually less than a double glazed unit due to the extra pane of glass and cavity.
 The overall energy balance of a triple glazed window will ensure that more heat is retained in the room in the colder months of the year.
 This can cause a small problem in the winter months as the external pane of glass is not being heated from the house and this will result in external condensation in certain conditions.
 This will generally happen on a cold, clear and still winter's nights and will normally clear quickly in the morning.
 Further information can be found on our Condensation webpage.